Tickets Krakow

 Lost Wawel

 This exhibit charts the evolution of Wawel Castle and the castle complex over the past thousand years since it was built.
 See some of the oldest Gothic-style remains dating from the 10th century as well as artifacts from the Middle Ages like ceramic tiles.
-You can also explore the lapidarium, a collection of stone sculptures and carvings that were once part of the castle’s architecture.
+You can also explore the lapidarium, a collection of stone sculptures that were once part of the castle’s architecture.

 Wawel Recovered